IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-events.md

 | **401**  | Not authenticated                 | Error                    |
 | **403**  | Not authorized to retrieve Events | Error                    |
 | **404**  | Logistics Object Not Found        | Error                    |

+## Security

+To engage with the "Get Logistics Events of a Logistics Object" endpoint, a client needs proper authentication and authorization to access the designated resource.
+If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.
+Conversely, for requests without proper authorization, a `403 "Not Authorized"` response should be provided.

+The authorization to access the logistics events should be derived from the logistics objects.
+However, the implementor of a ONE Record server can decide to separate the control access between a logistics object and its logistics events.

 ## Example C1